 Read more… or add to cart:

 I’ve had many requests from customers for an easy dress pattern that even a beginner could tackle.
-When the 1950s won my fashion era poll in late 2010, I decided to create something that would provide glamorous results without tears for beginners and also satisfy long-time vintage fashion enthusiasts.
+When the 1950s won my fashion era poll in late 2010, I decided to create a party dress that would provide glamorous results without tears for beginners and also satisfy long-time vintage fashion enthusiasts.
 I hope this pattern fills the bill!